B.A. in Psychology Degree Program

 - Central courses cover the major areas of psychological science and practice.
 These courses are a prerequisite for an advanced seminar.

 - Advanced and seminar courses examine specific areas of research or practice in the subdisciplines of psychology.
 Each year’s topics are chosen on the basis of developments in the field, faculty research interests, and students’ needs.

-» Plan of Study for B.A. in Psychology
+» View course requirements for the B.A. in Psychology